-Implants are devices that replace the roots of missing teeth.
+Dental Implants are devices that replace the roots of missing teeth.
 They are used to support crowns, bridges or dentures.
 Implants are placed in your jawbone by surgery.
 Most of the time, implants feel more natural and secure than other methods of replacing missing teeth, such as dentures.

-The most commonly used implant procedure is a “staged surgery” procedure.
-The first stage consist of placing the implant into the bone, below the gums, and wait for this to heal.
-An injection (local anaesthetic) will be administered.
-An incision will be made into the gums, and the implant will be drilled into the bone.
+The first stage consists of placing the implant into the bone, below the gums, and wait for this to heal.
+An injection (local anaesthetic) will be administered and an incision will be made into the gums.
+Thereafter, the implant will be drilled into the bone.
 You will feel numb during the whole procedure.
-Stitches will be placed and you will come back for a review appoinment.
+Stitches will be placed and you will come back for a review appointment.
 The healing process may take a couple of months or longer.

 Since the surgery normally involves exposing the bone in the area where the implant and/or bone graft is to be placed, you will expect some minor swelling and occasionally bruising afterwards.

 During the first few days, you should report any unexpected levels of pain or swelling so that it can be assessed.
 If in doubt, always ask for advice, as early detection of a problem will often lead to a simpler solution.
-You may also be asked to take a course of antibiotics and to follow some simple procedures such as rinsing with salt water or an antiseptic mouth rinse.
+You may also be asked to take a course of antibiotics, and to follow some simple procedures such as rinsing with salt water or an antiseptic mouth rinse.
 It is important that you follow these instructions.